tukasa0001/TownOfHost/README-EN.md

 ## JapaneseRoleName

 By activating, the job title can be displayed in Japanese.
-If the client language is English, this setting is meaningless unless the host has`ForceJapanese`enabled.
+If the client language is English, this setting is meaningless unless `ForceJapanese` is enabled.

 ## Credits